United-Codes/cloudofficeprint-javascript/examples/spacex_example/spacex_example.md

 # About
-In this file we are going to show you how you can use the APEX Office Print (AOP) Java-/TypeScript SDK to generate an output file using a template and data to fill the template.
-The general approach is to create a template file in which you want the data to appear, then process the data with the Java-/TypeScript SDK and finally let APEX Office Print do the work to merge your template with the data.
+In this file we are going to show you how you can use the Cloud Office Print Java-/TypeScript SDK to generate an output file using a template and data to fill the template.
+The general approach is to create a template file in which you want the data to appear, then process the data with the Java-/TypeScript SDK and finally let Cloud Office Print do the work to merge your template with the data.

 In this example, we are going to use SpaceX data to fill a template we are going to make.
 The SpaceX data can be received by sending an HTTP-request to an API.
 The (non-official) API used in this example is https://docs.spacexdata.com/.

 Normally you know the data you will be using to fill in the template, but for this example, we are going to start with a brief overview of the data we will be using.
 Then we will create a template.
 Then we will get the data from the spacexdata-API and process this data with this Java-/TypeScript SDK.
-Finally we send the template together with the data to an AOP server and save the response into our output file.
+Finally we send the template together with the data to an COP server and save the response into our output file.

 # Input data (API)
 The data we use comes from https://docs.spacexdata.com/.
 More specifically we will use SpaceX data about their company, rockets, dragons, launch pads, landing pads and ships that assist SpaceX launches.
 Let us have a look at the available data for the different components.